Ric Weiland: Philanthropy

 Ten LGBTQ/AIDS organizations benefited from a donor advised fund Weiland established through the Pride Foundation at his death.
-More than $56 million was distributed between 2007 and 2017 to these organizations.
-For most of these nonprofits it was the largest gift in their history.
-Beneficiaries included: Lambda Legal, GLSEN, GLAAD, amFAR, the Task Force, OutRight Action International, PFLAG, Project Inform, In the Life Media and OutServe.
+More than $56 million was distributed between 2007 and 2017 to the organizations.
+For most of the nonprofits it was the largest gift in their history.
+Beneficiaries included: Lambda Legal, GLSEN, GLAAD, amFAR, the Task Force, OutRight Action International, PFLAG, Project Inform, In the Life Media, and OutServe.

-Eight other estate beneficiaries received endowment gifts including United Way of King County, the Fred Hutchinson Cancer Research Center, Seattle Children's Hospital, Lakeside School, Pride Foundation and three environmental organizations - the Sierra Club, the Environmental Defense Fund and the National Wildlife Federation.
-The Nature Conservancy received two direct gifts of $6.4 million each - one to support programs in Washington State and another to support their global environmental work.
+Eight other estate beneficiaries received endowment gifts including United Way of King County, the Fred Hutchinson Cancer Center, Seattle Children's Hospital, Lakeside School, Pride Foundation, and three environmental organizations-the Sierra Club, the Environmental Defense Fund and the National Wildlife Federation.
+The Nature Conservancy received two direct gifts of $6.4 million each-one to support programs in Washington State and another supporting their global environmental work.

 In 2007, Weiland's $54 million gift to Stanford was called the largest bequest since the Stanford family's founding grant.
-Twelve endowed Weiland funds have been established at the university, with a focus on supporting undergraduate scholarships and graduate fellowships.
-More than 175 PhD students in more than 30 fields of study have received Weiland fellowships since the program started, making it the largest fellowship program on campus.
-There are also five endowed Weiland chairs, the Martha Meier Weiland professorship at the Stanford University School of Medicine, the William Hershel Weiland professorship in Physics honoring his father, and three Richard William Weiland chairs in the School of Engineering.
-Weiland funds also support the Stanford LGBTQ community through the university's first endowment to Student Affairs, undergraduate education, the School of Business, the Center for Social Innovation and the university's general endowment.
+At the university, 12 endowed Weiland funds have been established, with a focus on supporting undergraduate scholarships and graduate fellowships.
+More than 175 PhD students in over 30 fields of study have received Weiland fellowships, making it the largest fellowship program on campus.
+There are also five endowed Weiland chairs, the Martha Meier Weiland professorship at the Stanford University School of Medicine, the William Hershel Weiland professorship in physics honoring his father, and three Richard William Weiland chairs in the School of Engineering.
+Weiland funds support the Stanford LGBTQ community through the university's first endowment to Student Affairs, undergraduate education, the School of Business, the Center for Social Innovation and the university's general endowment.
 The permanent endowment funds established through Weiland's estate have a 2017 value of more than $150 million and generate approximately $7.5 million per year in program support.

 Death

 Weiland died by suicide by gunshot on June 24, 2006.
 Besides his longstanding HIV diagnosis, he was reported to have suffered from clinical depression.
 Survivors include his partner Mike Schaefer as well as two nieces and two nephews in Oregon and Washington.
 Weiland is the subject of Aaron Bear's eponymous documentary Yes I Am: The Ric Weiland Story.
-Narrated by Zachary Quinto, featuring Bill Gates and co-produced by Fenton Bailey, Randy Barbato and Wes Hurley, the film won Special Recognition Award at GLAAD Media Awards in 2024.
+Narrated by Zachary Quinto, featuring Bill Gates and co-produced by Fenton Bailey, Randy Barbato, and Wes Hurley, the film won the Special Recognition Award at the 2024 GLAAD Media Awards.